-While high school courses focusing on the historical or literary aspects of the Bible are not intrinsically unconstitutional, they are certainly wasteful of scarce educational resources and, moreover, put schools on dangerous legal territory.
+While high school courses focusing on the historical or literary aspects of the Bible are not intrinsically unconstitutional, they are certainly wasteful of scarce educational resources and, moreover, put schools in dangerous legal territory.
 The Constitution places strict requirements on such courses, and schools are frequently unable or unwilling to meet those requirements.
 These courses often serve merely as a veneer to engage in proselytization in public schools.

-The Bible has had significance on Western literature, art, and history, so teaching about it can serve a constitutional purpose.
-In fact, teachers in Arkansas may already use it for this purpose.
-However, the law makes it clear that any Bible course:
+The Bible has had a significance impact on Western literature, art, and history, so teaching about it can serve a constitutional purpose.
+In fact, teachers in New York may already use it for this purpose.
+However, courts have clarified that the First Amendment requires that any course teaching about the Bible: